jjdelvalle/jblog/_posts/2023-02-27-ground-truth-labels-icl.md

 ### The Claim

-In their paper {% cite min-etal-2022-rethinking %} the authors explored 6 large language models (LLMs), ranging from 774 million parameters (GPT-2) to 175 billio parameters (GPT-3, see Table 1 for a full list of models evaluated).
+In their paper {% cite min-etal-2022-rethinking %} the authors explored 6 large language models (LLMs), ranging from 774 million parameters (GPT-2) to 175 billion parameters (GPT-3, see Table 1 for a full list of models evaluated).
 Two inference methods were tried: direct and channel.
 6 different tasks were evaluated: sentiment analysis, paraphrase detection, sentence completion, NLI, hate speech detection, question answering.
 These tasks were evaluated on 26 datasets total.

 |Model|# Params|Public|Meta-trained|
 |-----|--------|------|------------|